DanteAlighierin/foot/README.md

 # foot

-**foot** is a fast and lightweight Wayland terminal emulator.
-Minimalistic without going overboard.
+The fast, lightweight and minimalistic Wayland terminal emulator.

 ## Index